Montessori Visual Mobiles – When to Use Each Mobile (2-12 weeks)

 Montessori Animal Mobiles

-As visual observation continues to widen, some families notice that other materials begin to appear naturally in the environment.
-This does not happen as a step or requirement, but as attention gradually expands to include not only looking, but also movement and, later on, touch.
+As visual observation continues to expand, some families notice that other materials begin to appear naturally in the environment.
+This is not a required step, but a gradual shift as attention widens beyond a single visual focus.

 Animal mobiles often belong to this period.
 Their forms are drawn from the real world and move in ways that feel familiar rather than abstract.
 Figures that fly or swim tend to appear most often, as their motion through space is continuous, fluid, and easy for the eyes to follow.